Biden to pledge 500M free COVID-19 tests to counter omicron

 In a speech scheduled for Tuesday afternoon, Biden is detailing major changes to his COVID-19 winter plan, his hand forced by the arrival of the fast-spreading variant, whose properties are yet not fully understood by scientists.

+The White House provided details on the proposals Biden will announce in his speech.

-A cornerstone of the plan is Biden’s decision for the government to purchase 500 million coronavirus rapid tests and ship them free to Americans starting in January.
-People will use a new website to order their tests, which will then be sent to them by U.S. mail at no charge, the White House said.
+A cornerstone of the plan is Biden’s decision for the government to purchase 500 million coronavirus rapid tests for free shipment to Americans starting in January.
+People will use a new website to order their tests, which will then be sent by U.S. mail at no charge, the White House said.

 It marks a major shift for Biden, who earlier had called for many Americans to purchase the hard-to-find tests on their own and then seek reimbursement from their health insurance.
 For the first time, the U.S. government will send free COVID-19 tests directly to Americans, after more than a year of urging by public health experts.